Farm holidays in ... with Holiday on the Alm

 Holiday on the alpine pasture: Between peaks, cows and genuine mountain idyll

 A holiday on an alpine pasture is pure relaxation.
-On over 55 farms and alpine huts in Austria, South Tyrol, Bavaria, and Switzerland, you'll experience the mountains not as a backdrop, but as your temporary home.
+On 59 farms and alpine huts in Austria, South Tyrol, and Bavaria, you'll experience the mountains not as a backdrop, but as your temporary home.
 You'll wake up at over 1,000 meters above sea level, enjoy breakfast to the gentle clanging of cowbells, and hike directly from your front door into pristine nature.
 Up here, there's no traffic, no hustle and bustle, just meadows, peaks, and the peace and quiet you crave.
-Whether in a rustic alpine hut without electricity or on a modern mountain farm with all the comforts, an alpine holiday means getting back to your roots.
+Whether in a rustic alpine hut without electricity or on a modern mountain farm with all the comforts: an alpine holiday means getting back to your roots.

 What is an alpine pasture and what makes an alpine holiday so special?